 Self-assessment is a critical tool for pupils evaluating their end of term reports, completing Progress Files and UCAS & Further Education applications.
 In St Mary's, after tests or any assessment is completed, pupils are expected to evaluate their performance and use it as a tool to improve.
 In an attempt to strengthen partnerships with parents/guardians they are requested to sign tests/assessments and to comment on pupil performance.
-At 3 key points in the year is September, January and after Easter during their form period, all pupils are required to reflect on results and set targets for improvement for the new term.
+At 3 key points in the year i.e. September, January and after Easter the timetable is collapsed for whole school target setting.
+All pupils are required to reflect on results and set targets for improvement for the new term.
 Pupils who have been identified as underperforming are invited to attend a meeting with their parents/guardians to meet with the SLT, Heads of Year, Heads of Department, Form teachers or subject teachers in January to discuss areas of concern and support mechanisms that need to be put in place to improve performance.
 Other meetings re under performance will take place as the need is identified throughout the course of the school year.